GoogleChrome/web.dev/src/site/content/en/blog/webotp/index.md

 description: |
   Finding, memorizing, and typing OTPs sent via SMS is cumbersome.
-The WebOTP API simplifies the OTP workflow for users.
+The Web OTP API simplifies the OTP workflow for users.

 tags:
   - post # post is a required tag for the article to show up in the blog.